lucylow/bitmind-adk-agents/docs/IMPLEMENTATION_SUMMARY_DEFI.md

 ## ✅ Implementation Status: COMPLETE

-All advanced DeFi features have been successfully implemented for the Stacks Vibe Coding Hackathon 2025.
+All advanced features have been successfully implemented using the ADK-TS framework.

 ---